Colorectal cancer screening: Just do it

 3/3/2022 by Joseph W. Furst, M.D.

 Screening for colorectal cancer is a personal issue for me.
 My older brother was on a trip to New York when he experienced abdominal pain.
 He was hospitalized and found to have a bowel obstruction from colon cancer.
 He was 50 when this happened — the age he would have started routine screening.
 Other than the sudden abdominal pain, he had no other symptoms.

-Aside from scheduled screening, you should contact you care team if you experience:
+Aside from scheduled screening, you should contact your care team if you experience:

-- Change in bowel habit, including diarrhea or constipation
+- Change in bowel habits, including diarrhea or constipation.

-However, many people with colon cancer experience no symptoms in the early stages of the disease when it could be caught by routine screening.
-While traditional screening is considered unpleasant, there now is a menu of screening tests available beyond the standard colonoscopy, including:
+However, many people with colon cancer experience no symptoms in the early stages of the disease, when it could be caught by routine screening.
+While traditional screening is considered unpleasant, a menu of screening tests is now available beyond the standard colonoscopy, including: